Prathmeshk-web/IBM_NIDS/README.md

 Submission Files: app.json, problemstatement.pdf, and presentation.pptx are included in the root directory.

-Deployment Proof: See the included screenshots/visual confirmations of the active IBM watsonx deployment dashboard, JSON testing inputs, and real-time prediction results.# IBM_NIDS
+Deployment Proof: See the included screenshots/visual confirmations of the active IBM watsonx deployment dashboard, JSON testing inputs, and real-time prediction results
-A NIDS is a security tool that monitors network traffic for suspicious activity, policy violations, and cyber threats.